PombertLab/3DFI/README.md

 ```

 ## Funding and acknowledgments
-This work was supported by the National Institute of Allergy and Infectious Diseases of the National Institutes of Health (award number R15AI128627) to Jean-Francois Pombert.
+This work was supported in part by the National Institute of Allergy and Infectious Diseases of the National Institutes of Health (award number R15AI128627) to Jean-Francois Pombert.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.

 ##### REFERENCES
 1) [RCSB Protein Data Bank: Architectural Advances Towards Integrated Searching and Efficient Access to Macromolecular Structure Data from the PDB Archive](https://pubmed.ncbi.nlm.nih.gov/33186584/). **Rose Y, Duarte JM, Lowe R, Segura J, Bi C, Bhikadiya C, Chen L, Rose AS, Bittrich S, Burley SK, Westbrook JD.** J Mol Biol.
 2021 May 28;433(11):166704.
 PMID: 33186584.
 DOI: 10.1016/j.jmb.2020.11.003.